hgezim/api-examples/README.md

 - Perl Shim - perl-shim subdirectory
 - PHP Shim  - php-shim subdirectory
+- C#  Shim  - csharp-shim subdirectory

 If you build a shim in your platform language of choice, and wish to contribute it back to this effort, then by all means send us a pull request, we'd love to have it.
+If you have significant improvements to one of the ones we have provided, and wish to contribute them back to the project, we would love to have those as well.

 The shims provided each have a simple test file, which serves more as a simple how-to than anything else.
 These will guide you through making